 This paper examines data on employees from the Statistical Register of Employment in Slovenia.
 This register includes all persons who have pension and disability insurance or are employed in the territory of the Slovenia.
 Employment can be temporary or permanent, full time or part time.
 Persons in employment are persons in paid employment in enterprises and organizations, persons in paid employment by selfemployed persons, and individual private entrepreneurs.
 The data from the Statistical Register of Employment is used as the primary source on monthly statistics on employed persons for national and international users, in labor statistics, and in the national accounts system.
 The Statistical Register of Employment is updated regularly on an annual basis.
 The persons mentioned above are required to fill out the survey.
-The Statistics Office created a special data set containing a 7 1/2 percent stratified random sample by region of all employees included in the Statistical Register in 2001.
+The Statistics Office created a special data set containing a 71⁄2 percent stratified random sample by region of all employees included in the Statistical Register in 2001.
 Selfemployed persons were not included in the sample.
 In all, the sample includes 53,494 persons.
 However, in the case of 10,371 persons, i.e. about 19% of the original sample, there were one or more missing values because the forms were not completely filled out3.
+Thus, the effective number of observations in the sample is 43,123.